Watch a quick demo or schedule time with us.

 Understanding the sale means accurately capturing:

-Compelling events that trigger evaluating solutions to solve the prospect’s problems and the pain of the Before State
+Compelling events that trigger evaluating solutions to solve the prospect’s problems and the pain of the Problem State.
+We mention this above in Triggers.

-How you and your teams create urgency to buy – what are the plays and ways you shine a light on the (hopefully) large gap between the Before State and the After State which a really big potential for the audience to miss out on those Positive Business Outcomes
+How you and your teams create urgency to buy – what are the plays and ways you shine a light on the (hopefully) large gap between the Problem State and the Solution State.
+How do you work backwards from rollout to closed-won, all the way to initial contact to pave the way to a successful purchase.
+Of course, leveraging great content along the way 🙌

-And you’ll also document the Required Capabilities that your audience is evaluating a solution based on.
+And, finally, you’ll document the features that address the Jobs to be Done that your audience is evaluating a solution based on.
 This is their checklist.
 What are the must-have features?
-Sometimes you might have a product gap where you’re missing a Required Capability (hopefully not!), and bonus points if you can add a Required Capability to the list that your competitors don’t have (but your audience cares about).
+Sometimes you might have a product gap where you’re missing a necessary capability (hopefully not!), and bonus points if you can add a feature to the list that your competitors don’t have (but your audience cares about).

-Given the Required Capabilities, how do you deliver on them with your features and solution?
+Given the buyer’s jobs to be done, how do you deliver on them with your features and solution?
 Can you describe how you excel at delivering on what’s required – maybe even better than anyone?
-You can refer back to Proof Points here to repeat and underscore your Value Drivers.
+You can refer back to your social proof here to repeat and underscore the value that drives your solution.

 You’ll probably have a lot of content and assets that support the buyer in their journey, but it’s helpful to highlight some key assets here – by funnel stage – to give the rest of the Marketing and Sales teams visibility into supporting materials that put to work the messaging in this template.
 If this is a new product launch, maybe you are still building these out, but fill them in as they become available.